kklamberty/UMM3601ursamajor/README.md

 ##Initial goals / plans:
 - Set up project / environment and make placeholder site.
+-- As of 10/8, got it all set up and began work.
 - __Story__: Logging in with Google account.
 -- As of 10/10, we were able to log in via Google.
 - __Story__: Create submission (form).